MehdiK/www.mehdi-khalili.com/src/documents/posts/2013-12-29-healthy-habits-for-office-workers.html.md

 Getting used to fitness balls might take some time; so begin with a few hours a day and alternate between the office chair and the ball.
 You should be able to sit on the ball for the whole day after a week or so without getting a sore back.

 Of course you don't have to sit on a fitness ball to maintain a good sitting posture.
 There are plenty of ergonomic office chairs out there.
 Regardless of your chair follow [these advices](http://my.clevelandclinic.org/healthy_living/Back_health/hic_Posture_for_a_Healthy_Back.aspx) for a good sitting posture.

+Another thing that bit me with my sitting posture was sitting on my wallet.
+A few years ago I went to a doctor to get my back checked as I was having some pain.
+He got an x-ray from my back and saw some misalignments on my spine and the first thing he asked was: "Do you sit on your wallet?".
+I carry around a small wallet in my back pocket.
+I used to just just sit on my wallet the whole day until that doctor told me that in the long run that causes spine misalignment.
+So from that day on I remove my wallet from my pocket before I sit.

 Sitting for the whole day is not a good idea even on ergonomic chairs and fitness balls.
 Prolong sitting could lead to arthritis, heart disease, poor blood circulation, obesity, diabetes and muscle weakness to name a few.
 Height adjustable and split level desks are great as they allow you to work on them in both sitting and standing positions.
 [Monitor and keyboard stand](http://www.amazon.com/Workez-Standing-Adjustable-Laptops-Desktops/dp/B00FCFT928/ref=sr_1_9?ie=UTF8&qid=1388309403&sr=8-9&keywords=standing+desk) is a good alternative.